Yonle/nhttp/README.md

 - `1`: Invalid Request
 - `2`: Something went wrong in server.

-When error occured, `error` will return string value.
+`notice` will be a string when certain condition occured (eg. error, rejection, note of ratelimit)

 ## License
 This software was licensed under **BSD-3-Clause**.
 However, the API or the spec that were mentioned in the [endpoints](#endpoints) section was **Public Licensed**.